Papa rellena

-Papas rellenas (English: stuffed potatoes) are a popular type of croquettes in Latin American regions such as Peru, Ecuador, Bolivia, Mexico, Chile, Colombia, and the Caribbean (more so in Puerto Rico, Cuba and the Dominican Republic).
+Papas rellenas (English: stuffed potatoes) are a popular type of croquettes in Latin American regions such as Peru, Ecuador, Bolivia, Mexico, Chile, Colombia, and the Caribbean (more so in Puerto Rico and Cuba).

 Peruvian preparation

 The dish is a potato-based dough into which a filling made of chopped beef and onions, whole olives, hard-boiled eggs, cumin and other herbs and spices is stuffed.
 Once prepared, the obloid mass is dredged in flour and deep-fried.
 Potato flour is often added to give greater consistency to the dough.
-In Peru, the dish is usually accompanied with a "salsa criolla", or an ají sauce.
+In Peru, the dish is usually accompanied with salsa criolla, or an ají sauce.

 Caribbean variants

 They consist of mashed potatoes stuffed with seasoned ground meat and various spices, and then deep-fried.
 The dish varies in preparation and presentation between countries.
 Papa rellena is a local favorite in heavily Cuban-populated American cities such as Miami and Tampa, in which the Cuban version consists of spherical potato balls stuffed with Cuban picadillo.

 This dish is also extensively consumed in Puerto Rico, where it is called "relleno de papa".
 In Puerto Rico the potatoes are boiled and then mashed with cornstarch and seasoned.
-Papas rellenas are stuffed with cheese, picadillo, or choice of meat.
+Papas rellenas are stuffed with cheese, picadillo, or a choice of meat.
 The papas rellenas are then coated with egg wash, and rolled into cornmeal or bread crumbs before frying.